malindasuhash/malindasuhash.github.io/_drafts/2020-04-05-ccsk-distilled.md

 - Testing of IR expected to be carried out annually or after a significant change.

 # 10. Application security
-- Early designs to maintaining and defending production applications.
+- Early designs for maintaining and defending production applications.
 - Higher baseline security - offered by provider as they need to maintain standards and compliance to regulations.
 - Responsiveness - automation via APIs.
 - Isolated environments - hyper-segregation